 Focus on the Walls

-Wall treatments have erupted with thousands of options for engaging wallpaper, designed for originality.
+Wall light treatments have erupted with thousands of options for engaging wallpaper, designed for originality.
 Photo-realistic wallpaper capturing a sense of raw nature will help create a more sophisticated look.
 You won’t see palms and sunsets—instead, wallpapers celebrating the striations of agate and marble, or granite’s rich colors and the aged patina of copper.
 These natural elements create a new dimension—one that not only diversifies the room but also saves money when compared to investing in real marble slabs for your interiors.

 You’ll also notice Floral designs with bright colors and warm tones replace some of the more regimented angular patterns and motifs.
 Daffodils and irises can brighten a kitchen or bath.
 Faded roses and soft camellias in mauve, pink, plum, and lilac might add romance to a master bedroom.